 If any MiraCosta student can take Honors courses, why should a student join the Honors Scholar Program?

 While Honors courses are the foundation of the Honors Scholar Program, there are plenty of other benefits for students who join.
 Honors students make up a special community that provides students a unique and valuable MiraCosta experience.
 Active members of the Honors Scholar Program receive first priority to attend Honors enrichment activities which extend learning beyond the classroom, such as campus visits, museums trips, and opportunities to attend cultural events offered by the MiraCosta College creative and performing arts departments.
 Additionally, only active Honors program members can unlock all of the potential transfer benefits offered by some public and private 4-year college and universities, including partnerships with UC Irvine, Chapman University, the University of Arizona, and many others.

 Is it still beneficial to participate in the Honors Scholar Program even though I will not be able to complete it?

 Yes!
 Any Honors course you complete will add increased rigor to your transcript.
 Also, you may be able to count the completed courses towards the completion requirements for your university's Honors program.
-Last, Honors courses and experiences, such as participating in research conferences, will help students develop skills needed for university coursework.
+Lastly, Honors courses and experiences, such as participating in research conferences, will help students develop skills needed for university coursework.

 What recognition will Honors students receive?